How to Design & Build

 Ornithopters: A few manned ornithopters have made successful

 flights.
-Many people are not aware of this work and still
+Some people are not aware of this work, and they

-believe that manned flapping-wing flight is impossible.
-A
+still believe that manned flapping-wing flight is impossible.

 Q: What is